jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 If you're a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
 Practically none is the answer.
 Then how is more corporate employment the best way to make regular people more secure in the future.

-Moreover, the Left's love of a government safety net, and the Right's dedication to "the markets" is proving itself to be lacking.
+Moreover, the Left's love of a government safety net, and the Right's insistence that "the markets" bring prosperity is proving itself to be lacking.
 Neither are guarantees regular people can depend on.
 Government aid is weeks away, if it comes at all.
-And the stock markets recent plunge wiped out so many personal savings.
+And the stock markets recent plunge wiped out many personal savings.
 Why should regular people depend on such undependenablee support systems?

 The truth is, at this moment, people need solar panels, stores of food in their cellars, a reliable and local supply system, self-serve education system, seamless communication with medical professionals, easy tests for the corona virus, and the ability to still make a living even if disaster strikes.

 Regular people can have all of this with modern technology.
-That's the hidden secret of today's society.
+That's the hidden truth of today's society.
 With todays electronics and software we don't need to depend on Big Government or Big Business.
-We can have it all without the middle-men.
+We can have it all without these middlemen.

-If someone from 1918 were to see us today, the'd marvel at tings like FaceTime and Youtube.
-But then they'd comment that we have the tools of science fiction, just not the way of life yet.
+If someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then comment that we have the tools of science fiction, just not the way of life.

 Techvolution will give it to us.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/UnevenDiligentGreendarnerdragonfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 ## Segway

 Crisis should teach us to evolve.
-But, every crisis in recent memory, from the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politcians borrowed more money, and bailed out more "too big to fail" manufacturers, insurance companies, and banks, to prevent having to admit something was wrong with our society.
+But, so many big problems in recent memory, from the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politcians borrowed more money, and bailed out more "too big to fail" manufacturers, insurance companies, and banks, to prevent having to admit something was wrong with our society.

 But this pandemic is something else.
 Printing more money can't kill a virus.
 Regular people literally can't go shopping to distract themselves from the bad news.
 After so many crisis were ignored, this one is actually shutting our society down.
-And, despite doing our jobs and paying our taxes, regular people have no idea what's going to happen next.

-Main Street is powerless, because our retirement savings, medical plans, food supply, even our livelihoods are out of our control.
-On the bright side, the sudden pain of this crisis tells us how we must evolve to take control of our own levers of power.

 If you want to assume things will go back to normal soon, then please return to watching television broadcasts.
 I'm sure Conservative and Progressive commentators and politicians blaming each other for your problems will entertain you for years to come.

 Covid-19 is a wake-up call to those who want to hear it.
 The truth is, it's not good enough anymore for regular people to do their job, go shopping, vote every four years, and assume big government and big business will educate our kids, make a healthy medical system, and provide a reliable livelihood.

 It all comes down to this one historical fact.
 The Industrial Age ended in 1969.
 The Internet Age started in 1970.
 Since this handoff, the middle-class has gotten better technology at our fingertips in our private lives.
-But we haven't done the hard work and update our economics and politics to the modern age.
+But we haven't updated our economics and politics to the modern age.

-We could be doing so much better during this pandemic, but more importantly in our lives.
+We could be doing so much better during this pandemic, and in our lives.
 With digital technology we can unpower the middlemen, and empower Main Street.
 Doctors, adjusters, mechanics, therapists, tailors, educators, everyone with a frontline skill can hold their levers of power once again.
 That's the only way we can pay down our debts, eliminate nasty commutes, liberate us from micro-management, and deal with horrible pandemics with knowledge and skill instead of fear and loathing.

 To get to this new world, Main Street needs a new philosophy.

 Here it is.
 Its big lesson is this.
 The middle-class must grab hold of apps, computers, and the internet to solve our problems now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
-There's only so much longer we can keep running our civilization on the fumes of Left and Right philosophy.
+There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology.

 ## Table of Contents